-Having gone through the process myself at least three times over the last 15 years I thought some people might be interested in seeing a series of photos taken while we were literally building SE Labs from scratch.
+Having gone through the process myself at least three times over the last 15 years I thought some people might be interested in seeing a series of photos on our new blog, taken while we were literally building SE Labs from scratch.

 Why not start out and build the lab where you mean to end up?
 Because having a commercial office space ‘fitted out’ takes a lot longer than you might imagine.
 Choosing the right time of year can help speed this up.

 Start-up tip #1: Don’t plan on anything happening fast over the Thanksgiving/ Christmas/ New Year period.
 Everyone except you will be on a go-slow/ stop.
 It will make you angry.

 Without that luxury you might have to set up on a desk, near the door, and plaster the windows with paper so people can’t see your new company’s crown jewels sitting vulnerably exposed in an insecure office.

 When you work from a serviced office you have a choice: rely on their networking infrastructure or create your own.
 We created our own because sending exploits over someone else’s network is not very friendly and there might be some liability issues too.

 One problem with creating your own network in a serviced office is that you can’t really run your networking cables under the floor.

 This can mean using cardboard, gaffa tape and cable ties to construct a sort-of over-floor networking setup that is fractionally less hazardous than simply having cables looping all over the floor.